 The starburst activity in M82 is thought to have been triggered by interacting with M81 over millions of years.
 An interesting story about M82, is the unknown radio waves that were detected from this galaxy in 2010 by the Jodrell Bank Observatory.

 - Object Type: Irregular Galaxy/Starburst Galaxy

 - Constellation: Ursa Major

 - Distance: 11.4 – 12.4 million light-years

 - Apparent Dimensions: 11′.2 x 4′.3

 From the northern hemisphere, this galactic pair is best observed in the spring.
-In March 2018, I photographed these galaxies using a camera and telescope in my backyard.
+In March 2020, I photographed the M82 Galaxy from my backyard using a camera and telescope.

-In the video below, you’ll see the results of my efforts in the form of an image that includes over 7 hours of integrated exposure time.
+In the video below, you’ll see the results of my efforts in the backyard:

 Results with a DSLR and Telescope